foreachthing/RecyclingSymbols/README.md

 # RecyclingSymbols

 Create Recycling Symbols for pretty much every plastic on Wikipedia.
-So far only the Recycling symbold works.
+So far only the Recycling symbol works.

 Feel free to PR more symbols.